waifuisalie/RA2_1/docs/07_LL1_Table_and_Conflict_Resolution.md

 ### Critical Success Factors

 **✅ Complete LL(1) Infrastructure Ready**:
-- Conflict-free grammar with 21 production rules
+- Simplified grammar with 19 production rules (removed ASSIGN/MEM)
-- Complete parsing table with no ambiguities
+- LL(1) compatible parsing table with minimal disambiguation
 - Production-ready Python implementation
 - Full integration guidelines for all 4 RA2 functions
+- **PDF compliant** memory operations using pure RPN syntax

 ### Integration Strategy by Team Member

 **Student 1 (construirGramatica)**:
-1. Use the **complete production rules** from this file (rules 1-21)
+1. Use the **simplified production rules** from this file (19 rules)
 2. Import the **LL1Parser.parsing_table** directly
 3. Return the complete grammar structure as shown in integration section
 4. **No additional FIRST/FOLLOW calculations needed** - use the pre-built table